 What is NPS?
 Net Promoter Score Explained

 How much do customers value your organisation?
 Are they likely to refer you to others?
-These are the key questions that the Net Promoter Score can help.
+These are the key questions that the Net Promoter Score - or NPS - can help answer.

 What is an NPS survey